-The SmartFish Programme - Implementation of a Regional Fisheries Strategy for the Eastern-Southern Africa and Indian Ocean Region
+Programme for the Implementation of a Regional Fisheries Strategy for the Eastern and Southern Africa - Indian Ocean Region (IOC-SmartFish)

-The programme will aim at establishing a planned process for achieving food security.
-The following four dimensions of food security will be addressed:
+The following four dimensions of food security are addressed:

-The Programme will assist with integrating fisheries and aquaculture into national and regional food security action plans.
-It will also assist with the implementation of selected actions identified as especially relevant and which, inter alia, relate to:
+The Programme assists with integrating fisheries and aquaculture into national and regional food security action plans.
+It also assists with the implementation of selected actions identified as especially relevant and which, inter alia, relate to:

 Click here to search documents published by the FAO Fisheries and Aquaculture Department